Understanding electricity meters

 Multiplying the amount of electricity used in your home by the tariff on your bill will give you an indication of your energy costs.

-- [difference between readings] x [tariff on your bill ] = kWh of electricity used
+- [difference between readings] x [tariff on your bill ] = estimated cost of electricity used

 Providing access to meters

 Energy retailers must do their best to read meters as frequently as is required to prepare bills, but at least once every 12 months.
 You are required to provide clear and safe access to meters to allow them to be read.

 Your retailer is allowed to estimate your energy consumption to prepare your bills, which they may do if they can’t access your meter.
 Estimated bills may lead to high bills if your usage is over-estimated, or large catch-up bills if your usage has been under-estimated - see Billing errors for more information.